RaphHaddad/blog/content/post/cyber-security-jargon-made-simple.md

 ## Authentication

 When a person authenticates, they are proving to the challenging system that they are who they are claiming.
-Often, this is in the form of an Identity, with a set of credentials.
+Often, this is in a form of an Identity, with a set of credentials.
 These credentials are typically a username and password.

 When an IT professional refers to “authentication” they are often referring to